Skip to main content

 You can apply for SU (the Danish State Educational Grant) for the part of the programme that is full-time study.

-You cannot apply for SU (the Danish State Educational Grant) during the programme.
+You are not eligible for SU (the Danish State Educational Grant) during this programme, as you are required to be in relevant employment throughout the programme.

 Read more about the differet types of master’s programmes at SDU.